Quick Summary Hairstyles To Hide Female Pattern Baldness

 - Tease hair slightly behind the headband to add height and volume.

 This hairstyle is low-maintenance and works with all hair types and lengths.
-However, a downside constantly wearing the headband is traction alopecia causing hair loss in the temples and hairline.
-So try not to continuously wear a headband.
+However, a downside of constantly wearing the headband is traction alopecia, causing hair loss in the temples and hairline.
+So try not to wear a headband continuously.

 5. Twist-Outs for Curly Hair

-Twist-outs are ideal to add texture and body to naturally curly hair, which makes thin spots less noticeable.
+Twist-outs are ideal for adding texture and body to naturally curly hair, making thin spots less noticeable.
 This hairstyle works thanks to curls that lift away from the scalp, which gives the illusion of fuller hair.

 Here’s how to style your hair: